outendesigns/tagudashi/README.md

 # Tagudashi
 Easily display HTML code within a webpage!
 # Why Tagudashi?
-<p>Displaying HTML code on a webpage is surprisingly tricky—browsers try to render the tags instead of showing them, forcing developers to manually escape characters or rely on bulky tools.
-Tagudashi solves this by automatically turning HTML into safe, readable code blocks, with optional syntax highlighting, so examples look clean without extra effort.</p>
+Displaying HTML code on a webpage is surprisingly tricky—browsers try to render the tags instead of showing them, forcing developers to manually escape characters or rely on bulky tools.
+Tagudashi solves this by automatically turning HTML into safe, readable code blocks, with optional syntax highlighting, so examples look clean without extra effort.
 ## Example Usage:
 ### Add the CDN to your page header
 `<script src="https://outendesigns.github.io/tagudashi/tagudashi.js"></script>`